patricia-harrison/p-h/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I leanrt about 'stings' on a very basic level.
+This had been one of the very first experiments I had completed during this course.
+It was an excellent introduction to making interaction.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as childrens toys, elevators, computers, etc.

-### Experiment name ###

-(Replace this with the experiment name)
+### Setting the tone with a Piezo Buzzer###

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](missingimage.png)